 PUBPOL 528 Quantitative Analysis II (4)

 Second quarter of a two-quarter sequence aimed at helping students become informed users and critical consumers of research and statistical analysis.
 Combines material on research design and causal inference methods with tools for multivariate analysis.
 The multivariate analysis methods include correlation and an introduction to multivariate regression.
-Prerequisite: PUBPOL 527 or permission of instructor; recommended: PUBPOL 527
+Prerequisite: permission of instructor; recommended: PUBPOL 527

 View course details in MyPlan: PUBPOL 528